 Long lever plank: Start in a plank position.
 Walk your hands out as far as you can to engage your abs and make your plank as challenging as possible.
 Hold it or walk you hands slowly back in to your regular plank and walk back out as far as you can again.
 The longer you can hold it, the more difficult it will be.

-(Disclaimer: This workout is not intended for the treatment or prevention of disease, nor is it a replacement for seeking medical treatment or professional nutrition advice.
+(Disclaimer: This 30 minute abs and arms workout is not intended for the treatment or prevention of disease, nor is it a replacement for seeking medical treatment or professional nutrition advice.
 Do not start any nutrition or physical activity program without first consulting your physician.)